SeaQL/sea-orm-tutorial/SeaORM-TODO-App/SeaORM-TODO-Book/src/introduction.md

    $ cargo new TODO-Client --name todo-client
    ```

-   Then register the cargo projects with the `cargo workspace`
+   Then register the cargo projects with the `cargo workspace` by creating a workspace file in the current directory.

+   **File**:*SeaORM-TODO-App/Cargo.toml* file

    ```TOML
    [workspace]
    members = [